 ‘Building a cohesive society’– inception workshop

 In March 2014, a workshop on ‘Building a Cohesive Society in South Africa’ was held at the University of Cape Town.
-Co-hosted by SALDRU and the Graduate School of Development Policy and Practice (GSDPP - which was renamed to The Nelson Mandela School for Public Governance) at UCT, and the Research Institute for Economics and Business Administration (RIEB) at Kobe Universities, and funded by the Japanese International Cooperation Agency (JICA), the workshop brought together academics from South Africa and abroad, with local practitioners and activists, to share ideas and research.
+The workshop brought together academics from South Africa and abroad, local practitioners and activists to share ideas and research and was co-hosted by SALDRU, the Graduate School of Development Policy and Practice (GSDPP - which was renamed to The Nelson Mandela School for Public Governance) at UCT, and the Research Institute for Economics and Business Administration (RIEB) at Kobe Universities, and funded by the Japanese International Cooperation Agency (JICA).
 The workshop was the starting point for develop a social cohesion index (SCI), and it began with a case study of Kenya in this context.
 The focus then shifted to South Africa, in a session on the implications of post-apartheid policy making on social cohesion.
 Subsequent sessions heard input from academics and activists on thematic and cross-cutting issues in the South African context.
 This led to lively discussion on the need for – and complexities involved in – defining, measuring and promoting social cohesion.
 Participants agreed in principle on the desirability of establishing a network to promote and enhance the visibility – and impact – of existing work on social cohesion in South Africa and to encourage interdisciplinary communication, debate and collaboration.
-A key goal would be translation of evidence on effective interventions into useful policy proposals and effective engagement with policy makers.
+A key goal was the translation of evidence on effective interventions into useful policy proposals and effective engagement with policymakers.

 'Exploring the key strands in promoting a more cohesive society'